 The Constitutional Defense Council (CDC) was created to assist the Governor and the Legislature with constitutional issues affecting State’s rights.
 The CDC keeps track of the federal legislation, regulations, mandates, and court rulings that could impact powers and rights reserved to the State by the United States Constitution.

 The CDC’s key duties include:

 - Advising the governor, the state planning coordinator, and the public lands policy coordinator on coordination of state and local rights under R.S.
-2477 and approving a plan for the protection, litigation and confirmation of those rights.
+2477 and approving a plan for the protection, litigation, and confirmation of those rights.

 - Formulating legal strategies to further the State’s public lands policy.

-- Generally advising on public lands issues.
+- Generally advising on public land issues.

 - Directing the Utah Attorney General to initiate and prosecute any action that the council determines will further its statutory purposes.

 CDC must meet monthly or more frequently unless the majority of the members agree not to meet.
 View past meeting minutes and agendas by visiting the Public Notice Website.